mborgerson/Compose/README.md

 Compose
 =======
-**Compose** is a simple blogging platform that I initially built over the course of a couple weekends to write and serve content on my own [blog](https://mborgerson.com).
+**Compose** is a simple blogging platform that I initially built over the course of a couple weekends to write and serve content on my [website](https://mborgerson.com).

-I decided to use the [Go language](https://golang.org/) over other more popular languages largely because it's a language that I had been wanting to learn.
+I decided to use the [Go Programming Language](https://golang.org/) over other more popular languages largely because it's a language that I had been wanting to learn.
 As someone who loves C and Python, I think Go is pretty awesome.
-I highly recommend spending some time with it or using it for your next project.
+I highly recommend spending some time with it or trying it out for your next project.

 I had fun building and using Compose, and I think others might too.
-It is still in its infancy, but it is usable.
-If you are interested in contributing, feel free to send me a pull request.
+It is still in alpha stages, but it is usable.
+If you're interested in contributing feel free to send me feedback or, better yet, a pull request.

 Installing
 ----------